-Box sent for purpose of review.
-All thoughts and opinions are our own.
+We were sent the box for the purpose of review.
+All thoughts and opinions are my own.

 It’s that time of the month again, our thoughts on this month’s Degustabox.
 This is the ‘festive’ Degustabox – so what did we get in the box?
 (You can buy yours here for just £12.99 including delivery!).